When it comes to accounting and bookkeeping, Debit and Credit are the two words you shall come across the most often.

 In addition to the above, these 2 accounts are also crucial to the accounting statement-

-The cost of operations that a firm incurs in order to earn revenue is known as expense.
+The cost of operations that a firm incurs to earn revenue is known as an expense.
 Here, a debit raises the balance and a credit reduces the balance.
-Examples for expenses are as such- salaries, advertising, rent, utilities, travel, etc.
+Examples of expenses are as such- salaries, advertising, rent, utilities, travel, etc.

 To sum it all up, here are some main pointers that shall help you to get a basic understanding of Debit and Credit.

 - Debit entry is made on the left-hand side of the account-keeping book.

 - Debits will lower the liability, revenue, and equity accounts.

 - Credit entry is made on the right-hand side of the account-keeping book.

 - Credits tend to raise the liability, revenue, and equity accounts.

 To get a finer understanding, given below is an outline of how some common accounting transactions are noted.